 MDS 3.0 standart

-Adhering to MDS 3.0, means the Minimum Data Set captures the information healthcare organizations need to know about patient health problems.
+The Minimum Data Set captures the information healthcare organizations need about patient health problems.

 Automation of procedures, processes and the sharing of data in medical facilities.